Last Updated on

 - Available with Tilt feature for angle compensation

-Our Verdict On The Simmons Volt Laser Rangefinder
+Our Verdict On The Volt 600 Laser Rangefinder

 If this unit seems like it’ll suit your needs just fine, then up the value and your hunting game with the Simmons Volt 600 with Tilt.
 The added feature won’t cost you much more, and you’ll have those angle compensated distances for up to 99 yards – again, perfect for close range hunters and bowmen.